dakshshah96/awesome-startup-credits/README.md

 - [HubSpot for Startups](https://www.hubspot.com/startups) - Startups using the HubSpot Growth Platform acquire and retain more customers with HubSpot’s software, educational resources, and robust integrations.
 All at startup-friendly pricing up to 90% off.
 - [Drift for Early Stage Startups](https://www.drift.com/startups/) - Using Drift will give you an edge and 10X your business by allowing you to speed up your sales cycles, increase your pipeline, and more.
 Get 93% off of the Essential Plan for 1 year.
-- [CloudApp Elevate](https://www.getcloudapp.com/elevate) - CloudApp offers a better way to acquire, engage and support your customers with quick shareable videos and images using an easy-to-use screen recorder.
-Get up to $1,000 CloudApp Credit for up to 12 months.

 ### Messaging